Political positions of Donald Trump: 2016 campaign

-Actions while in office
+Actions while in office (2017–2021)

 Legislation

 President Trump advocated repealing and replacing the Affordable Care Act (ACA or "Obamacare").
-The Republican-controlled House passed the American Health Care Act (AHCA) in May 2017, handing it to the Senate, which decided to write its own version of the bill rather than voting on the AHCA.
-The Senate bill, called the "Better Care Reconciliation Act of 2017" (BCRA), failed on a vote of 45–55 in the Senate during July 2017.
-Other variations also failed to gather the required support, facing unanimous Democratic Party opposition and some Republican opposition.
+Trump celebrated the Republican-controlled House passing the American Health Care Act (AHCA) in May 2017.
+The Senate decided to write its own version of the bill rather than voting on the AHCA.
+One Senate bill, called the "Better Care Reconciliation Act of 2017" (BCRA), failed on a vote of 45–55 in the Senate during July 2017.
+One variation fell one vote short amid opposition from all Democrats as well as John McCain, Lisa Murkowski and Susan Collins.
+In all, the Senate rejected five bills to repeal and/or replace Obamacare.
 The Congressional Budget Office estimated that the bills would increase the number of uninsured by over 20 million persons, while reducing the budget deficit marginally.

-Actions to hinder implementation of ACA
+Actions to hinder the implementation of ACA

 President Trump continued Republican attacks on the ACA while in office, including steps such as: